revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 <blockquote>

-- Yes, @RestController is a convenience annotation that does nothing more than adding the @Controller and @ResponseBody annotations.
+- Yes, @RestController is a convenience annotation that does nothing more than the @Controller and @ResponseBody annotations.
-- Hence the following two controller definitions are same:
+- Hence the following two controller definitions are the same:

 ```java
 @Controller